-W25N512GV provides two different modes for read operations, Buffer Read Mode (BUF=1) and Continuous Read Mode (BUF=0).
+W25N512GVxIR provides a simple mode for read operations, Buffer Read Mode (BUF=1).
 Prior to any Read operation, a Page Data Read command is needed to initiate the data transfer from a specified page in the memory array to the Data Buffer.
 By default, after power up, the data in page 0 will be automatically loaded into the Data Buffer and the device is ready to accept any read commands.